rosie-s/courses/Udacity/03_BertelsmannDataScienceChallenge/Notes/04_Lesson4.md

 variance, and some (but not all) of the bias in the estimation of the population standard deviation.
 To apply Bessel’s correction we multiply the variance by n/n-1

-  _- Use Bessel’s correction primarily to estimate the population standard deviation._
+     -  _Use Bessel’s correction primarily to estimate the population standard deviation._